-Stadler is a globally recognized expert in industrial microbiology and mycology, as well as fungal biodiversity research.
-He also acts on the Editorial Boards of leading mycological journals such as Studies in Mycology and Fungal Diversity, was appointed in 2016 as Editor-in-Chief of Mycological Progress, and is Acting Vice President of the International Mycological Association (IMA).
+Marc Stadler is a globally recognized expert in industrial microbiology and mycology, as well as fungal biodiversity research and natural product chemistry.
+He acts on the Editorial Boards of leading mycological journals such as Studies in Mycology and Fungal Diversity, and is President-Elect of the International Mycological Association (IMA).

 He took over his current position at HZI in 2012 and is teaching biology and biotechnology at Technical University of Braunschweig.
 In 2013, he was also appointed as Visiting Professor at CAS Institute of Microbiology, State Key Laboratory of Mycology and Lichenology, Beijing, P.R.
 China.